Emily Reddy is the news director at WPSU-FM, the NPR-affiliate public radio station for central and northern Pennsylvania.

 Reddy originally got hooked on radio as a volunteer reporter and news anchor for WMNF, a community radio station in her hometown of Tampa, Florida.
 She then went to grad school to pursue this passion professionally.

 While at Boston University, Reddy produced segments for the daily news magazine show Here & Now.
 She also served as a general reporter in Washington D.C. for WAMU and as capitol correspondent for WNPR.

 She earned a master’s degree in broadcast journalism from Boston University and a bachelor’s degree in comparative literature from Eckerd College in St. Petersburg, Florida.

-She lives in a 140-year-old former one-room schoolhouse with her husband Jonathan.
+She lives in a 150-year-old former one-room schoolhouse with her husband Jonathan and her daughter Zoë.